-Grace is also an active recitalist both in France and in the UK, and particularly in the French 20th-century repertoire.
+Grace is also an active recitalist both in the UK and abroad, and particularly in the French 20th-century repertoire.
 She recently made her recital débuts at the Les Journées Ravel festival in Montfort-L’Amaury, the Printemps de l’Académie Ravel in Saint-Jean-de-Luz, and at the Opéra Grand Avignon.
 In 2015, she was awarded the Académie Ravel Grand Prix for her performances of Ravel’s Shéhérazade and invited composer Thierry Escaich’s Visions Nocturnes, and together with French-Canadian pianist Juliane Gallant devised and performed Sous le ciel de Paris, a cabaret concert celebrating Francis Poulenc, Jean Cocteau and Edith Piaf, at the St James Studio in London.
-As a concert soloist, her repertoire includes Bach Mass in B Minor, St John Passion and St Matthew Passion, Mahler Resurrection Symphony and Duruflé Requiem.
+As a concert soloist, her repertoire includes Mozart Mass in C Minor, Bach Mass in B Minor, St John Passion and St Matthew Passion, Mahler Resurrection Symphony and Duruflé Requiem.

 "...I was particularly struck by mezzo Grace Durham, a natural performer who communicated particularly persuasively..."
 (Brian Dickie)